nydiokar/Twitter-Automation/README.md

 # Twitter Automation Bot

-This project is a Twitter automation bot that generates and posts tweets about technology and futurism.
+This project is a Twitter automation bot that generates and posts tweets about whatever you want.

 ## Features